| Date | Venue | Fee | |

 The delegates will achieve the following objectives:

-- Analyse system architecture and components of distributed control systems
+- Analyse the architecture and components of distributed control systems

 - Apply control algorithms and advanced process control strategies

-- Evaluate HMI, alarm management, and operator interfaces
+- Evaluate human-machine interfaces, alarm management, and operator stations

 - Design integration strategies for controllers, field devices, and network protocols